The disease has increased sharply in the past 3 weeks.

 In addition, more than 60 children with less severe conditions are being treated at the Department of Infectious Diseases - Neurology.

-In critical cases, when the patient stops breathing, doctors must combine many measures to save their lives.
+In critical cases, where the patient stops breathing, doctors must combine many measures to save their lives.

-For example, a 14-month-old girl was hospitalized a week ago.
-The first three days she had a low fever, a rash on her hands and feet, and a sore throat.
-After that, the fever subsided but she often had startles while sleeping.
+For example, a 14-month-old girl was admitted to the hospital a week ago.
+The first three days she had a mild fever, a rash on her hands and feet, and a sore throat.
+After that, the fever subsided but she often had startles in her sleep.

 On the 5th day, the baby started to move around a lot while sleeping, the family took him to the hospital but the rapid progression led to respiratory failure.
-The baby stopped breathing, the doctor intubated him and transferred him to the intensive care unit to be ventilated, but he suffered from cardiovascular collapse, rapid pulse, low blood pressure, life-threatening.
-The doctor had to use vasopressors to support the heart, anti-shock IV fluids and emergency blood filtration.
+The baby stopped breathing, the doctor intubated him and transferred him to the intensive care unit to be ventilated, but he suffered from cardiovascular collapse, rapid pulse, low blood pressure, and life-threatening conditions.
+The doctor had to use vasopressors to support the heart, anti-shock IV fluids, and emergency blood filtration.

 For the city, or hospitals, departments all have plans, proactively treat and coordinate with each other.
 In the worst case, the disease increases rapidly, it is still possible to meet the treatment needs of patients.

-However, he also suggested that leading experts need to contribute ideas and provide further guidance to medical facilities to detect cases early to limit the severity of the disease and death.
+However, he also suggested that leading experts need to contribute ideas and provide further guidance to medical facilities to detect cases early to limit the disease from becoming severe and causing death.

-Acknowledging the actual situation in Ho Chi Minh City, Deputy Minister of Health Nguyen Thi Lien Huong highly appreciated the treatment of hand, foot and mouth disease in particular and other diseases of Children's Hospital 1, helping to reduce complications and deaths in children.
+Acknowledging the actual situation in Ho Chi Minh City, Deputy Minister of Health Nguyen Thi Lien Huong highly appreciated the treatment of hand, foot and mouth disease in particular and other epidemics at Children's Hospital 1, helping to reduce complications and deaths in children.

 The Deputy Minister commented that with the current epidemic situation, the city needs to further strengthen propaganda and education work for the people.

-In particular, the Ho Chi Minh City Department of Health must coordinate with the Department of Education to educate and prevent diseases for children in schools, limiting the spread of outbreaks in schools.
+In particular, the Ho Chi Minh City Department of Health must coordinate with the Department of Education to educate and prevent diseases for children in schools.
+Limit the spread and spread of epidemics in schools.

-However, given the fact that most of the cases come from neighboring provinces, the Deputy Minister said that hospitals, especially the four infectious disease hospitals in Ho Chi Minh City, must support and coordinate with local hospitals to have scientific and appropriate referrals.
+However, given that most of the cases come from neighboring provinces, the Deputy Minister said that hospitals, especially the four infectious disease hospitals in Ho Chi Minh City, must support and coordinate with local hospitals to have a scientific and appropriate referral system.
 Cases of any severity should be transferred to higher levels, and cases that can be treated locally should be treated to avoid overload.

-The Deputy Minister also said that the Ministry of Health has coordinated with local ministries and sectors to participate in disease prevention and control, and local facilities must proactively prevent the disease, classify patients, and support patients in transferring to appropriate facilities.
+The Deputy Minister also said that the Ministry of Health has coordinated with local ministries and sectors to participate in the prevention of hand, foot and mouth disease.
+Local facilities must proactively prevent the disease, classify and classify patients, and support patients to transfer to appropriate facilities.

 Source